-Prerequisites: BIO 132 or BIO 155 or BIO 254 or MOA 141 or LPN 141 and MOA 112, MOA 120, MOA 241, MOA 242, and HOC 132 or NUR 121
+Prerequisites: BIO 132 or BIO 254 or MOA 141 or LPN 141 and MOA 112, MOA 120, MOA 241, and HOC 132 or NUR 121

-MIC 201 Billing Systems (3 CR)
+MIC 201 BILLING SYSTEMS (3 CR)

 This course provides an introduction to the study of the billing and reimbursement processes of hospitals and ambulatory health care settings including: scheduling, registration, insurance verification, fee schedules, encounter forms, charge capturing, billing process, reimbursement process, patient payment and collections.
 Computer laboratory work with billing software is included.